 I joined the department in January of 2019.
 I completed my DPhil in 2015 at Lincoln College, University of Oxford.

 Prior to joining the department, I was the Michael Cohen Fellow and Lecturer in Ancient Philosophy at Exeter College, University of Oxford.

 1. Aristotle (PHIL10130)

 2. Ancient Philosophy Seminar I: Aristotle's Psychology (PHIL11106)

 I am happy to supervise MSc dissertations on Ancient Philosophy (any topic), Ethics (especially Kantian ethics and virtue ethics), and Philosophy of Religion (especially topics on religious belief).

-I am a specialist in Ancient Greek and Roman Philosophy and Ethics.
+I am a specialist in Ancient Greek and Roman Philosophy and Metaphysics.
 My research to date has focused on Aristotle's psychology and his criticisms of earlier Greek theories of soul.
-However, I also have wider research interests in ancient views of scientific explanation, biology, and cognition, and ethics (and especially the ethics of belief).
+However, I also have wider research interests in ancient and contemporary metaphysics, especially the metaphysics of time.